 Rina Banerjee: Make Me a Summary of the World

 Rina Banerjee: Make Me a Summary of the World is the first mid-career retrospective of the artist’s work.
-Co-organized by the San José Museum of Art and Pennsylvania Academy of Fine Art, the exhibition presents almost twenty years of Banerjee’s large-scale installations, sculptures, and paintings—including a re-creation of her work from the 2000 Whitney Biennial; sculptures featured in the 2017 Venice Biennale; and recent work for the Prospect 4 New Orleans biennial.
+Co-organized by the Pennsylvania Academy of the Fine Arts, Philadelphia, and San José Museum of Art, the exhibition presents almost twenty years of Banerjee’s large-scale installations, sculptures, and paintings—including a re-creation of her work from the 2000 Whitney Biennial; sculptures featured in the 2017 Venice Biennale; and recent work for the Prospect 4 New Orleans biennial.

 Banerjee creates vivid sculptures and installations made from materials sourced throughout the world.
 She is a voracious gatherer of objects—in a single sculpture one can find African tribal jewelry, colorful feathers, light bulbs, Murano glass, and South Asian antiques in conflict and conversation with one another.
 These sensuous assemblages reverberate with bright colors and surprising textures present simultaneously as familiar and unfamiliar.